Navigation: Jump to content areas:

 Debates vs. Personal Attacks

 The golden rule here is: Don't say anything to another commenter here that you wouldn't say to Trevor Gillies' face.
-While this rule is intended to keep a civil tone here, it actually has a much higher purpose: The less people attack each other or drag the conversation down into petty flaming, the better the discussion remains, and the more likely intelligent people are to comment here and stay.
+While this rule is intended to keep a civil tone here, it actually has a much higher purpose: The less often people attack each other or drag the conversation down into petty flaming, the better the discussion remains, and the more likely intelligent people are to comment here and stay.
 So debate opinions all you want, but don't engage in personal attacks on community members, directly or through sarcasm/belittling, e.g., "You're an idiot," "You're just clueless and exactly like the fools who think X." "You know nothing about hockey," etc. Criticize opinions, not people.
 Use evidence.

 The "community brotherhood/we're all a lovable dysfunctional family" caveat: One of the nice things about this community is people start to know each other and, in turn, can give each other the business like old buddies busting each other up at the bar.
 If you see an exchange that makes you uncomfortable, it might be one of those.
 Don't mimic it unless, again, you have an existing rapport with your counterpart.
+If you have concerns, let the moderators know.

 Forbidden Topics